ipld/ipld-in-memory/README.md

 inMemory(IPLD, (err, ipld) => {
   if (err) throw err
-  // ipld is an instance of IPLD (https://www.npmjs.com/package/ipld) })
+  // ipld is an instance of IPLD (https://www.npmjs.com/package/ipld) configured
+  // to use an in memory repo for storage!
+})
 ```